 I am in love with these personalized books from Wonderbly.
 You can personalize them with the recipient’s name, gender, and hair color.
 You can choose from three age groups: 0 to 3, 3 to 6, and 6+.
 There are a variety of books for each age group.

-I ordered ABC For You, an alphabet book, and 10 Little Yous, a counting book, for my nephews for Christmas (so shh, don’t tell them).
+I ordered ABC For You, an alphabet book, and 10 Little Yous, a counting book, for my nephews for Christmas a few years ago.
 I got them hardcover books, although you can order softcover.
 Red is the default color of the covers, but you can change the cover color to blue, green, and white.
 I changed both cover’s colors because my nephews have red hair.
 So it sort of blended in too much for my liking on the red cover.

 Each page has a picture of the recipient, plus the recipient’s name.
 What I love about the counting book is that as the number goes up, the number of my nephew on the page goes up.
 The “boy” from “1” travels to “2” and “1” and “2” go to three.
 So by the time the book gets to ten, there is ten of him on the page.
 In the alphabet book, the left and right pages go together and have matching images.
 So there’s a lot of continuation in the books, which is really fun to point out and a great way for the recipient to interact with the books.